-March 26: Musk, who has 80 million Twitter followers and is active on the site, said that he is giving “ serious thought ” to building an alternative to Twitter, questioning free speech on the platform and whether Twitter is undermining democracy.
-He also privately reaches out to Twitter board members, including his friend and Twitter co-founder Jack Dorsey.
+1. March 26: Musk, who has 80 million Twitter followers and is active on the site, said that he is giving “serious thought” to building an alternative to Twitter, questioning free speech on the platform and whether Twitter is undermining democracy.

-May 13: Musk said that his plan to buy Twitter is “ temporarily on hold.”
+12. Friday, May 13: Musk said that his plan to buy Twitter is “temporarily on hold.”
 Musk said that he needs to pinpoint the number of spam and fake accounts on the social media platform.
 Shares of Twitter tumble, while shares of Tesla rebound sharply.